Lomanthang Chyangra Cashmere: Farm to Fashion Process

 1. Raw Material Preparation

-• Spinning: Our cashmere yarn is hand-spun using a spinning wheel or spindle.
-This process twists the fibers together to create yarn of varying thicknesses, depending on the desired texture of the final product.
+Spinning: Artisans hand-spin the fibers using a spinning wheel or spindle, creating yarn of varying thicknesses to match the desired texture of the final product.

 4. Weaving & Knitting